Research Project Planning

 - Possesses specialized insight and good understanding of the research frontier in a selected part of the topic covered by the Master Programme.

-- Possesses thorough knowledge of professional and scientific theory and methodology of relevance to the topics covered by the Master Programme.
+- Possesses thorough knowledge of professional, scientific and academic theory and methodology of relevance to the topics covered by the Master Programme.

 - Is able to apply the knowledge and understanding from the topics covered by the Master Programme to new and unfamiliar settings.